hapi-server/data-specification/README.md

 ## data

-Provides access to a data resource and allows for selecting time ranges and fields to return.
+Provides access to a dataset and allows for selecting time ranges and parameters to return.
 Data is returned as a stream in CSV[2], binary, or JSON format.
 The “Data Stream Formats” section describes the stream contents.

 The resulting data stream can be thought of as a stream of records, where each record contains one value for each of the dataset parameters.
 Each data record must contain a data value or a fill value (of the same data type) for each parameter.